-Lady Anne Parr was sister to Catherine Parr — sixth wife of Henry VIII.
-The unique thing about Anne was that she was either a Maid-of-Honour, or Lady-in-Waiting to all six of Henry VIII’s wives.
+Lady Anne Parr was sister to Kateryn Parr — sixth wife of Henry VIII.
+Anne Parr is unique because she was either a Maid-of-Honor, or Lady-in-Waiting to all the wives of Henry VIII, all six.

-A Maid-of-Honour was generally a young girl in her teens, just starting out at court.
-In order to hold the position one had to be part of a noble family….and beautiful.
-A Maid-of-Honour also had to impress courtiers – knowing a foreign language and being a good dancer were only a couple of the necessities of holding the position.
+A Maid-of-Honor was generally a young girl in her teens, just starting out at court.
+In order to hold the position one had to be part of a noble family.
+Physical beauty was also requirement, so we must assume Anne was considered attractive.
+A Maid-of-Honor also had to impress courtiers – knowing a foreign language, and being a good dancer were only a couple of the necessities of holding the position.

 A Lady-in-Waiting was a married lady who served the Queen.
 Some of these ladies had served prior to becoming married as Maids-of-Honour.
 A woman could also became a Lady-in-Waiting when she married a prominent member of the King’s Privy Chamber or Privy Council.
 These ladies helped dress the Queen, they provided companionship to her and served her during her meals.
 A Lady-in-Waiting spent considerable time with the Queen.
 They kept busy with activities like needlework, sewing and embroidery.